Huaihua Hunan, China Travel Guide

 Spring (March-May): Days are mild, wet, and increasingly humid.
 Average temperatures range from 10°C to 25°C (50°F to 77°F).
 Rain showers become more frequent as spring progresses.

-Precipitation peaks in the summer, from May to July.
-It stays humid high in summer, while spring and autumn experience moderate levels.
+Precipitation peaks during the summer months, from May to July.
+Humidity remains with high levels of summer, while spring and autumn experience moderate levels.

-Heavy rainfall in summer (May-July) can lead to localized flooding and landslides, specifically in the mountainous areas surrounding Huaihua.
+Heavy rainfall in summer (May-July) might bring about localized flooding and landslides, specifically in the mountainous areas surrounding Huaihua.

 September-November

-Most comfortable climate for open-air activities and seeing the sights.
+Most comfortable climate for open-air activities and sightseeing.

 March-May